AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 1. Log into your Digital Ocean account.
 2. Go to 'Images' and you should see a pending snapshot transfer request.
 Click 'Accept'.
 3. Now on the 'Images' page you should see the snapshot.
 Select 'Create Droplet' to turn that snapshot image into a droplet (aka server).
-  * Choose a droplet size.
-(1GB RAM is the standard Ares size)
+{% include pretty_image.html file="install-ares/create-droplet-2.png" %}
+{:start="4"}
+4. Set up your droplet options:
+  * CThe 2GB droplet will suit most Ares games.
+Giant games may need more RAM, but you can always upgrade later.
+You *can* get by on 1GB if need be, but it will require some extra work during upgrades.
   * Select 1 droplet, and enter a name for it (like 'ares').
   * All other options may be left as the defaults.
+  * Please do NOT add an SSH key to your droplet at this time, since I will then not be able to log in to complete the installation.
+You can add one later once the game is set up.
-4. You can keep the snapshot around as a backup until you're sure your server is up and running, but then you should delete it.
+5. You can keep the snapshot around as a backup until you're sure your server is up and running, but then you should delete it.

 ## Finalize the Hostname Settings